-All students must complete ECN 101 Introduction to Economics and MKT 200 Principles of Marketing as prerequisite general education electives to this minor.
+All students must complete ECN 101 Introduction to Economics and MKT 200 Principles of Marketing as prerequisite general education electives to this minor unless administrative approval is granted.

 4.5.1.5 Minor in Marketing

 The academic Minor in Marketing will provide students with the knowledge and skills necessary to effectively market businesses, organizations, teams, and events.
 This minor emphasizes marketing principles and techniques that are essential in today's digital age.